Hydrodynamic challenges with azimuthing thruster propulsion

-Azimuthing pods are common propulsion units for a variety of ships as they offer compact arrangement, possibility of vector thrust, high propulsive efficiency and subsequent lower power/fuel consumption.
+Azimuthing thrusters are common propulsion units for a variety of ships as they offer compact arrangement, possibility of vector thrust, high propulsive efficiency and subsequent lower power/fuel consumption.

 Pod alignment with the incoming flow

 In order to reduce the unnecessary additional drag due to misalignment, pod units need to be aligned with the incoming flow.

 Typically, pods are designed as a twin-screw propulsion system, hence each pod is located off-centreline of the vessel where the inflow is strongly asymmetrical due to the shape hull surface and the flow boundary layer effect.
 Therefore, an effort needs to be made for alignment of the pod against the local flow.
 This can be accomplished by either a RANS CFD-based approach (numerical calculations) or a physical streamline visualization test.